sarahkor/doar-mail/README.md

   - JWT is issued on login and used for all protected requests.

 - **Inbox & Mail Management**:
-  - View inbox, sent, drafts, trash, and starred mails.
+  - View inbox, sent, drafts, trash, starred , and All mails.
   - Open full mail content with subject, body, and sender/recipient details.
   - Delete mails (moved to trash).
+  - Delete mails from trash (deleted permanently).
+  - Restore mails from trash.
+  - Mark mail as spam (blacklist all urls in the mail).
+  - Unmark mail as spam (delete all urls in this mail from the blacklist).
   - Edit and resend saved drafts.
+  - Mark mail as starred
+  - Unmark mail as starred

 - **Mail Composition**:
-  - Compose and send new mails to registered users.
+  - Compose and send new mails to registered users by clicking the send button.
-  - Save mails as drafts.
+  - Save mails as drafts by clicking the cancel button.
+  - Discard mails by clicking the trash icon
+  - Add attachment to mails by clicking the attachment icon.
   - Links in mails are validated using a blacklist service.

 - **Search Functionality**: